Noswal09/parametric-rainfall-insurance/README.md

 ## 5. Key Insights

-- The choice of probability distribution plays an important role in capturing tai behaviour along with calibration of the distribution
+- The choice of probability distribution plays an important role in capturing tail behaviour, along with calibration of the distribution
-- The fitted Tweedie distribution has heavy tails which over estimates rainfall on a given day - a better approach would be to model occurence of rainfall and rainfall instensity using separate distributions
+- The fitted Tweedie distribution has heavy tails, which overestimate rainfall on a given day - a better approach would be to model the occurrence of rainfall and rainfall intensity using separate distributions
 - Rainfall variability leads to a wide distribution of possible payouts, even under similar average conditions
 - Small changes in trigger thresholds and exit points can significantly impact expected losses on the insurance policy